In the Arts and Humanities Division, we offer 4 different Associate of Arts Degrees.

 Click on the link to view the degree sheets.

-The course offerings in the Arts and Humanities Department have these objectives: 1) to provide students with the basic courses in Art, Music, Theatre, and Communications which are prerequisite to more advanced study in these fields; 2) to contribute toward requirements of public school teachers; 3) to increase students appreciation and enjoyment of the arts in all their forms; 4) to provide opportunities for self-expression and artistic development; and, 5) to develop skills which may have either vocational or avocational application.
+The course offerings in the Arts and Humanities Department have these objectives: 1) to provide students with the basic courses in Art, Music, Theatre, and Communications which are prerequisite to more advanced study in these fields; 2) to increase students appreciation and enjoyment of the arts in all their forms; 3) to provide opportunities for self-expression and artistic development.

-Susan Pfau Yeager (Chair) - Musical Theatre, Voice, Performance Ensemble
+Susan Pfau Yeager (Chair) - Applied Vocal Music, Musical Theatre Ensemble

 Lisa Coulter - Theatre, Speech, Humanities